 Since 2003, Ontario has focused on supporting struggling students in schools.
-As part of their goal to improve literacy and numeracy rates, the ministry has implemented a series of major reforms.
-These included establishment of the Literacy and Numeracy Secretariat, a one-hundred person team, separate from the Ministry, devoted exclusively to working closely with districts and schools to improve literacy and numeracy.
+As part of its goal to improve literacy and numeracy rates, the Ministry has implemented a series of major reforms.
+These included the establishment of the Literacy and Numeracy Secretariat, a 100-person team, separate from the Ministry, devoted exclusively to working closely with districts and schools to improve literacy and numeracy.
 The Secretariat works with schools to set high but achievable goals for improvement in these basic skills and to identify ways to improve achievement.
 Specially-designated teams at both the school and district levels were funded to support the program, creating the capacity needed to carry it out.
-The result of these efforts was to raise the average proficiency rate on grade 3 provincial exams in reading, math and writing from an average of 55% in 2003 to 72% in 2014.
+The result of these efforts was to raise the average proficiency rate on grade 3 provincial exams in reading, math and writing from an average of 55 percent in 2003 to 70 percent in 2017.

-The second major reform was the Student Success Strategy, which focused on identifying potential dropouts early and providing them with the additional help they needed to succeed, including one-on-one learning opportunities, development of a range of new high school majors to appeal to a larger number of students, and the addition of experiential learning to classroom learning.
-Government provided the resources the high schools needed to hire designated special teachers whose role was to support this program in each school.
-The result was an increase in high school graduation rates from 68% in 2003, when the new government came into office, to 82% in 2013.
+The second major reform in Ontario was the Student Success Strategy, which focused on identifying potential dropouts early and providing them with the additional help they need to succeed, including one-on-one learning opportunities, development of a range of new high school majors to appeal to a larger number of students, and the addition of experiential learning to classroom learning.
+Using government funds, high schools hired designated special teachers to support this program in schools.
+The result was an increase in high school graduation rates from 68 percent in 2003, when the new government came into office, to 86 percent in 2017.

-According to a National Longitudinal Survey of Children and Youth, completed in 2001 and reported in 2007, 4.9% of Canadian students have a reported disability; in some provinces, this number is as low as 2.5%.
-Of these students, on average, 60% are educated in mainstream classrooms.
-Therefore, Canada identifies students for additional special needs services; that being said, the scope of these services differs by province.
+There is no national special education provision, so special education services are designed by each province.
+The scope of those services differs across the provinces but in general there is a focus on mainstreaming students.
 For example, Ontario considers a wide range of students “special needs,” from students with developmental or physical disabilities and/or learning disabilities to students who perform far beyond their grade level.
 As such, schools seek to reach accommodation with all of these students through modified educational programs and access to necessary resources.
-For students who cannot thrive in a mainstream school, there are special schools for students whose disabilities include deafness, blindness and extreme learning disabilities.
+For students who cannot thrive in a mainstream school program, there is a formal process of identification and a process for shaping an individual program.
+There are also special schools for students with severe disabilities including deafness, blindness and extreme learning disabilities.
 The Ontario Ministry of Education allocates specific funds to school boards for special education programs and services, provides expert advice to school boards when considering special education policies, and has a tribunal in place to help mediate between school boards and parents if a conflict arises.
-The Ontario Ministry of Education also publishes yearly Guidelines for Policy Development and Implementation, in order to guide school boards and administrative staff to achieve equity and inclusive education in Ontario schools.
+This is in addition to a three-tier funding model (with levels of need) the province uses to allocate funds for special needs students.